speekha/httpmocker/README.md

 check to find a match for a request.
 A few policies are provided in the library, but you can also define your own.

-Additionally, you need to provide a Mapper to parse the JSON scenario files.
-In theory, scenarios do not have to be stored as JSON: you could use XML if you prefered, or any other format, as long as you provide your own `Mapper` class to serialize and deserialize the business objects.
-As far as this lib is concerned though, a  few mappers are available out of the box, but they only handle JSON format for the moment and are based on Jackson, Gson, Moshi and Kotlinx serialization.
-They are provided in specific modules so you can choose one based on the JSON library you already use, thus limiting the risk for duplicate libraries serving the same purpose in your app.
-An implementation based on a custom JSON parser that does not need any other dependencies is also available.
+Additionally, you need to provide a Mapper to parse the scenario files.
+Scenarios can be stored as JSON or XML depending on your preference, or any other format, for that matter, as long as you provide your own `Mapper` class to serialize and deserialize the business objects.
+As far as this lib is concerned though, a few mappers are available out of the box to handle JSON or XML formats.
+The main mappers are based on Jackson, Gson, Moshi and Kotlinx serialization.
+They are provided in specific modules so you can choose one based on the library you might already use in your application, thus limiting the risk for duplicate libraries serving the same purpose in your app.
+Two additional implementations, based on a custom JSON or XML parsers that do not need any other dependencies are also available.

 Static and dynamic scenarios can be used together.
 Several dynamic callbacks can be added to the interceptor, but only one static configuration is allowed.
 Dynamic callbacks will be used first to